codebugtools/codebuglabsource/system_software_update/system_software_update.rst

 .. codelab:: Wait for reboot

-    .. warning:: Wait until CodeBug Connect reboots before removing power!
+    .. warning:: It may not be safe to remove power until CodeBug Connect fully completes the reboot!

     #.
 Wait at least 10 seconds after your CodeBug Connect has completed rebooting after the update.

     #.
-Once rebooted your Codebug Connect should be running the updated 'Operating System'.
+Once rebooted, your Codebug Connect should be running the updated 'Operating System'.

     #.
 If you have a CodeBug Connect from the original kickstarter batch, and this is the first update, you may have to re-setup WiFi.

-    That's it, you're ready to check out the new features brought by the update.
+    That's it, you're now ready to try out the new features brought by the update.
+Look out for the new tutorials coming soon.

+..
+TODO Link to tutorials